dictionaries

 the test passes

-• I add another assertion to see what happens to the dictionary
+• I add another assertion to see what the method did to the dictionary

 self.assertEqual(a_dictionary.pop('key'), 'value')